-(8) Provision of living Fences: Some trees are deliberately planted along farm boundaries to serve as living fences as a kind of protection.
+(8) Provision of live Fences: Some trees are deliberately planted along farm boundaries to serve as living fences as a kind of protection.

 Trees generally play important roles in agro-forestry practice.
 Some of the roles of trees in agro-forestry include:

-(3) Living fences: In many places, farmers plant multipurpose trees in rows along farm boundaries as “living fences” in addition to providing folder and fuel wood, living gences provide privacy and protection from browsing animals.
+(3) making fences: In many places, farmers plant multipurpose trees in rows along farm boundaries as “living fences” in addition to providing folder and fuel wood, living fences provide privacy and protection from browsing animals.

 (6) Trees and raising livestock: Farm system that combine tree plantations with livestock that graze beneath them are found generally in drier areas, where natural grasslands and farm sizes are larger.
 In such systems, farmers graze sheep or cattle on forage grasses or in stands of trees.

 ADVANTAGES OF INTEGRATING TREE GROWING WITH LIVESTOCK PRODUCTION